legalize-dev/legalize-nl/nl/BWBV0006309.md

 - 1. in fulfilment of the Union’s strategic purposes:

-- a). managing the collection of information from various sources pertaining to Union postal services, regarding the operation and implementation of new services, technology, trends and markets, periodically distributing this information to its members, and keeping this information available on the Union’s website;
+- a). managing the collection of information from various sources pertaining to Union postal services, regarding the operation and implementation of new services, technology, trends and markets, periodically distributing this information to its members, and keeping this information available on the Union's website;

 - b). conducting studies or surveys as instructed by the Congress or Council;

 - c). providing information requested from it by member countries or territories, the UPU International Bureau, Restricted Unions or international organizations dealing with matters of interest or related to postal services;

-- d). participating and collaborating in multilateral technical cooperation plans and representing the Union to the appropriate international organizations or postal administrations as potential sources of assistance for the improvement of postal services in member countries or territories;
+- d). participating and collaborating in multilateral technical cooperation plans and representing the Union to the appropriate international organizations or member countries or territories as potential sources of assistance for the improvement of postal services in member countries or territories;

 - e). issuing an opinion on disputed issues at the request of the parties concerned;